-Moon Landing Turns 50: The Best Films & TV Series About Apollo 11
+Moon Landing 50th Anniversary: Best Films & TV Series About Apollo 11

 Following the success of La La Land, director Damien Chazelle and Ryan Gosling reunited to tell the story of Neil Armstrong, who famously internalized his darkest emotions while keeping a placid grin on his face.
 In addition to showing Armstrong’s cathartic journey to the moon, the film offers some breathtaking views and recreations of being on the lunar surface.

-Where to Watch: Rent on Amazon/iTunes
+Where to Watch: Buy or rent on Amazon/iTunes

 From the Earth to the Moon (1998)